 What Is Inventory and What Is Par?

 Initially during the formative stage of a new pho restaurant, most owners love to talk about the food, the menu, the business name, the look of the dining room, equipment for the kitchen, etc. It's always after grand opening when operation begins that they run into under- or over-stocked situations.

 In restaurant lingo, they have problems with inventory and inventory par levels.
 Once this begins to happen, the domino effect can propagate to other areas of the operation causing further and new problems.
 Before we go on, let's take a look at two key definitions:

 - Inventory is a complete list of all items and their quantities you have on hand at any one time.

-- Par is the amount of each item you need on hand to meet typical production/service demands between vendor orders.
+- Par is the minimum amount of each item you need on hand to meet typical production/service demands between vendor deliveries.